Broken-Boosey State Park

 Change of conditions

 Broken-Boosey State Park is a linear corridor of bushland bordering the Broken, Nine Mile and Boosey creeks.
 It is one of the few remaining remnants of high quality grey box woodland on Victoria's northern plains, which have been largely cleared for agricultural purposes.

 Broken-Boosey State Park is approximately 240km north-east of Melbourne along the Goulburn Valley Highway, past Shepparton on the Benalla-Tocumwal Road.
 Roads into and through the park are mainly unsealed, but suitable for two-wheel drive vehicles.
 However, due to the clay base, many of the roads become extremely slippery when wet.
-Drivers are advised to adhere to formed roads even when wet as the edges can become very soft often resulting in vehicles becoming bogged.
+Vehicles, including motorbikes, are advised to adhere to formed roads where possible.
+Please note that some roads may be subject to seasonal closures.

 Things to see and do